Pattern Assembly & Rotation

 Q3: A flat shape that looks like a plus sign (+) is shown.
 The answer choices show four shapes: (A) the plus sign rotated 45°, appearing as an X; (B) the plus sign at its original 0° orientation; (C) the plus sign rotated 90° (looks identical to the original because the plus sign has 4-fold symmetry); (D) the mirror image of the plus sign.
 Which choices are identical to the original plus sign (after any allowed rotation)?

-Answer: A plus sign has 4-fold rotational symmetry — rotating by 90°, 180°, or 270° produces the same shape.
+Answer: A plus sign has 4-fold rotational symmetry, rotating by 90°, 180°, or 270° produces the same shape.
 Choice A (45° rotation giving an X shape) is NOT the same shape.
 Choice B (0°) is identical.
 Choice C (90° rotation) looks identical to B due to the 4-fold symmetry.
-Choice D (mirror image) — a plus sign is also symmetric under reflection, so D is also identical.
+Choice D (mirror image): a plus sign is symmetric, so its mirror is identical to itself, a special case.
+For an asymmetric piece a mirror image would NOT fit, that is the rule to remember.
 Correct: B, C, and D match; A does not.